Low Carb Gluten Free Mac Cookies!

 7. Makes 8 medium cookies.

-8. Bake for 10 minutes or until completely baked.
+8. Bake for 10 minutes or until golden.